-Roger Bassett, General Manager Retail Operations
+Roger Bassett, Former General Manager Retail Operations

 Roger Bassett began scooping ice cream at age 11 with his grandfather behind the counter at the Reading Terminal Market.
 By the time he was a freshman in college he owned the store and was going to school full time—taking classes in the morning, working at the store in the afternoon and then going back to school for evening classes.

 Through the years Roger experimented with different concepts featuring Bassetts Ice Cream, including a sundae bar and a fresh blend bar.
-In addition to the different concepts in the Reading Terminal Markey, he also featured the ice cream at other locations, including Chestnut Hill Farmers’ Market and special events throughout the Philadelphia region.
+In addition to the different concepts in the Reading Terminal Market, he also featured the ice cream at other locations, including Chestnut Hill Farmers’ Market and special events throughout the Philadelphia region.
 But he always came back to the Reading Terminal Market.

-Alex Bassett Strange, Vice-President of Distribution
+Alex Bassett Strange, Executive Vice-President

 Growing up in Minnesota did not stop this member of the Bassett family's sixth generation from getting involved in the family's ice cream business in Philadelphia.
 Alex Bassett Strange is the great-great-great grandson of the company's founder, Lewis Dubois Bassett and nephew to Bassetts Ice Cream’s president, Michael Strange.